wendux/ajax-hook/README.md

 ## Notice

 All callbacks such as onreadystatechange、onload and son on, the first argument is current XMLHttpRequest instance.
 All functions, such as open, send and so on, the first parameter is an array of the original parameters, the second parameter is the current origin XMLHttpRequest instance.

-**BY THE WAY** :  welcome starring my another project [fly.js](https://github.com/wendux/fly)  ! 😄。